Which are the attacking principles in football?

-Which are the attacking principles in football?
-As football coaches, on many occasions, we are lost in the translation.
-We tend to add too much complexity to our game plan and training exercises and we forget that football is above all a simple invasion game.
 The first rule is that whoever scores the most goals or whoever concedes the least wins.
 There are some very basic ground principles in football coaching that no matter the system, formation, direct or possession soccer, using a high press or low block, always appear.
-The basic attacking principles should be trained in academies and to teach young players that football is a simple game.
+The basic attacking principles, as well as the defending principles, should be trained in academies and to teach young players that football is a simple game.

 In this article, I will present the 5 main attacking principles in football that every coach should try to include in his training sessions.
 These principles should be taken seriously into consideration and heavily trained from grassroots until senior teams.
 These principles are not considered as stand-alone complex tactics but any football philosophy or idea should include them and train them.